KristhianX/essential-buttons-toolbar/README.md

 You can check other user opinions here:
 https://connect.mozilla.org/t5/ideas/on-firefox-mobile-make-home-page-links-open-in-current-tab/idi-p/15672

-## Ok, but what about the other buttons?
+**Ok, but what about the other buttons?**
 Though opening a new tab and closing tabs is not difficult, why not make them even more accessible?

 ## Features.
 **Buttons in the toolbar:**
-**- Home button:** Opens the default homepage URL.
+- **Home button:** Opens the default homepage URL.
 Can be changed in options.
-**- Hide button:** Hides the toolbar.
+- **Hide button:** Hides the toolbar.
 Refresh the page to display it again.
-**- Move button:** Moves the toolbar to the top of the page or to the bottom if it is at the top.
+- **Move button:** Moves the toolbar to the top of the page or to the bottom if it is at the top.
-**- Close button:** Closes the current tab.
+- **Close button:** Closes the current tab.
 If the current tab is the only open tab, it opens the homepage URL instead.
-**- New tab button:** Opens the default new tab page URL.
+- **New tab button:** Opens the default new tab page URL.
 Can be changed in options.

 **Other features:**
-**- The toolbar automatically hides when scrolling.**
+- **The toolbar automatically hides when scrolling.**
-**- Toolbar height:** The number of pixels.
+- **Toolbar height:** The number of pixels.
 The default value is set to 46 for ease of use.
-**- Exclude URLs:** Specify which web addresses to exclude.
+- **Exclude URLs:** Specify which web addresses to exclude.

 ## Installation instructions for Firefox Beta, Fennec F-Droid and Mull.
 *You will need a version of firefox that support Custom Add-on collections.
 Such as Firefox Beta, Fennec F-Droid or Mull.*